Oregon State Beavers football

 The Oregon State Beavers football team represents Oregon State University in NCAA Division I FBS college football.
 The team first fielded an organized football team in 1893 and is a member of the Pac-12 Conference.
-Jonathan Smith has been the head coach since November 29, 2017.

 Their home games are played at Reser Stadium in Corvallis, Oregon.

 History

 Early history

-Football at Oregon State University started in 1893 shortly after athletics were initially authorized at the college.
-Athletics were banned prior to May 1892, but when the strict school president, Benjamin Arnold, died, President John Bloss reversed the ban.
+Football at Oregon State University started in 1893 shortly after athletics were initially authorized at the college, which was then known as Oregon Agricultural College.
+Athletics were banned prior to May 1892, but when the school's president Benjamin Arnold died, his successor John Bloss reversed the ban.
 Bloss' son, William, started the first team, on which he served as both coach and quarterback.
 The team's first game was an easy 64–0 victory on November 11, 1893, over visiting Albany College.

 Conference affiliations

 The university has been in several athletic conferences.
 Prior to joining the Pac-12 Conference (then called the Pacific-8 Conference), OSU intermittently played as an independent school.